Shaurav20/Shaurav20/README.md

 </p>

 <ul>
-<li>Assisted the Biosimilars Mammalian MSAT Data Science team in Raman spectroscopic analysis of Trastuzumab upstream and downstream production samples and statistical model building with JMP.</li>
+<li>Assisted the Biosimilars Mammalian MSAT (Manufacturing Science and Technology) Data Science team at Biocon Biologics in collecting and analyzing Raman spectroscopic data from upstream and downstream Trastuzumab production samples.</li>
-<li>Maintained consolidated Trastuzumab batch production dataset and assisted with laboratory record keeping.</li>
+<li>Utilized the Raman spectroscopic data in training statistical models, using JMP, to support the development of Process Analytical Technology (PAT) for designing, analyzing, and controlling manufacturing through real-time monitoring of critical process parameters (CPPs) and quality attributes (CQAs).</li>
-<li>Learned operation of some laboratory instruments.</li>
+<li>Maintained consolidated batch production datasets and laboratory records, ensuring data integrity and traceability.</li>
 </ul>

 <h3 align="left">Projects:</h3>